microsoft/onnxruntime/docs/genai/tutorials/phi3-v.md

 The models will also run on CPU, but they will be slower.

-Support for Windows machines with GPUs other than NVIDIA ones is coming soon!
+Support for Windows machines with GPUs other than NVIDIA is coming soon!

 **Note: Only one package and model is required based on your hardware.
 That is, only execute the steps for one of the following sections**